 Today, we are a small and productive team with a strong background in consumer products.
 We studied engineering at Stanford, built early products at Google and Pinterest, and have founded and sold multiple venture-backed startups.
 We are well funded, with recent backing from top-tier VCs and many of the best angel investors in Silicon Valley.

-As we look towards a broader release of Clubhouse, we are seeking to add a few extraordinary people to our core team.
-These will be the company’s first full-time hires.
+As we look towards a broader release of Clubhouse, we are seeking to add a few extraordinary people to our core team in both part-time and full-time roles.

 Who you are